StephenGrider/CoffeeScript-Ionic-Starter/plugins/com.ionic.keyboard/README.md

 Properties
 -----------

 keyboardHeight: the height of the keyboard in pixels

 Supported Platforms
 -------------------

-- iOS, Android
+- iOS, Android, Blackberry 10

 native.keyboardhide